-After graduating New York University, Mike Klasco founded GLI in 1972, one of the first disco audio equipment manufacturers.
-Post graduate work was in signal processing at NYU in a combined masters/PhD, with the thesis to be completed this century.
+After graduating from New York University, Mike Klasco founded GLI in 1972, one of the first disco audio equipment manufacturers.
+Post graduate work was in signal processing at NYU in a combined masters/PhD.
 He sold GLI in 1977 to The Variable Speech Control Company and stayed on for five years.
-In January 1983 Mike moved to California and founded Menlo Scientific.
+In January 1983, Mike moved to California and founded Menlo Scientific.

-During the last twenty-five years hundreds of projects have been undertaken for large and small clients, including DuPont, Bell Labs, Monsanto, ExxonMobile, Nike, Intel, Microsoft, Yamaha, Tejin, Cisco, Echelon, 3Com, Armstrong World Industries, Johns Mansville, Owens Corning, Niles, NuTone, Polk, AuraSound, B&C, Klipsch, Ferrofluidics, Transilwrap, Apple, and Acer.
+Over the last four decades, hundreds of projects have been undertaken for large and small clients, including DuPont, Bell Labs, Monsanto, ExxonMobile, Nike, Intel, Microsoft, Yamaha, Teijin, Cisco, Echelon, 3Com, Armstrong World Industries, Johns Mansville, Owens Corning, Niles, NuTone, Polk, AuraSound, B&C, Klipsch, Ferrofluidics, Transilwrap, Apple, and Acer, among many others.

 Menlo Scientific Acoustics

 Neil, a Fellow of the Acoustical Society of America (FASA), studied at both the Cooper Union in New York and the University of California, Los Angeles.
-He has been a design consultant for more than 32 years, and is the designer for many prestigious projects, among them the Getty Villa in Malibu, Caltrans District 7 Headquarters building in Los Angeles, Academy of Motion Picture Arts and Sciences, and MGM Constellation Place.
-Mr. Shaw is also known for his patent and book reviews for the Journal of the Acoustical Society of America and the Journal of the Audio Engineering Society as well as for his columns in Live Sound International magazine.
+He has been a design consultant for more than 40 years, and is the designer for many prestigious projects, among them the Getty Villa in Malibu, Caltrans District 7 Headquarters building in Los Angeles, Academy of Motion Picture Arts and Sciences, MGM Constellation Place, and many research facilities and anechoic chambers for companies such as Microsoft and Apple.
+Neil Shaw is also known for his patent and book reviews for the Journal of the Acoustical Society of America and the Journal of the Audio Engineering Society, as well as for his columns in Live Sound International magazine.